 Shows the control block of the DVR proposed in synchronous reference frame theory which is used for the control of self supported DVR.
-The voltage at PCC is converted to rotating reference frame using abc-dqo conversion.
-Using low pass filter(LPF) harmonics and oscillatory components of voltage are eliminated.
+The voltage at Power control converter is converted to rotating reference frame using abc-dqo conversion.
+Using low pass filter(LPF)we can eliminate the harmonics and oscillatory components of voltage.
 The components in d-axis and q-axis are